beldenge/Zenith/zenith-inference/README.md

 Note: You must run the *-exec.jar and not the vanilla jar file, as this module is used both as a dependency and as a runnable application on its own.

+# Architecture

+There are three major levels of customization:
+1. Optimizer
+   - SimulatedAnnealingSolutionOptimizer
+     - This is the optimizer which currently is successful and is recommended (and is the default).
+   - GeneticAlgorithmSolutionOptimizer
+     - This is an experimental optimizer that does not yet produce successful solutions.
+2. Transformer (listed below in [Transformer Implementations](#transformer-implementations))
+3. PlaintextEvaluator
+   - MarkovModelPlaintextEvaluator
+     - This evaluator is explained below in [Algorithm and Scoring](#algorithm-and-scoring)
+   - RestServicePlaintextEvaluator
+     - You can implement an evaluator in any technology you want, as long as it conforms to the predefined REST interface.
+Just point to that service using the ```property evaluation.rest-service.url```.

 # Configuration
 There are a number of configuration settings that can be set for the application.
 They need to be put in an application.properties file in the same directory as where you are running the application from.